-6.2.1 Transit Provider Targets
+6.1 Language for MPO that Supports Public Transportation Provider Targets

-On October 12, 2018, the Collier MPO agreed to support Collier County Board of County Commissioners (BCC) /CAT's transit asset management targets, thus agreeing to plan and program projects in the TIP that once implemented, are anticipated to make progress toward achieving the transit provider targets.
+On November 9, 2018, the Collier MPO agreed to support Collier County Board of County Commissioners (BCC) /CAT's transit asset management targets, thus agreeing to plan and program projects in the TIP that once implemented, are anticipated to make progress toward achieving the transit provider targets.
 See Table 6.3 below.